SILVER AUTOMATION INSTRUMENTS LTD.

 ✅ Output and Connectivity

-Most digital flow meters offer various outputs like 4-20 mA, Modbus, frequency, profibuds DP or pulse.
+Most digital flow meters offer various outputs like 4-20 mA, Modbus, frequency, profibus DP or pulse.
 Choose based on your control system or SCADA integration.
+Many facilities require digital water flow meter with output capabilities or gas flowmeter with 4-20mA output for seamless integration with existing automation systems.

 ✅ Maintenance and Total Cost